magento/knowledge-base/src/support-tools/patches-available-in-mqp-tool/mdva-28993-magento-patch-elasticsearch-partial-search-minimum-should-match-and-fix-for-searches-with-hyphen-issue.md

 ---
-title: MDVA-28993 Magento patch: Elasticsearch partial search, "minimum should match" and fix for "searches with hyphen" issue
+title: "MDVA-28993 Magento patch: Elasticsearch partial search, \"minimum should match\" and fix for \"searches with hyphen\" issue"
-labels: 2.3.4,2.3.4-p2,2.3.5-p1,2.3.5-p2,MQP 1.0.6,MQP patches,Magento Commerce,Magento Commerce Cloud,support tools
+labels: "2.3.4,2.3.4-p2,2.3.5-p1,2.3.5-p2,MQP 1.0.6,MQP patches,Magento Commerce,Magento Commerce Cloud,support tools"
 ---

 The MDVA-28993 Magento patch implements the "Minimum should match" functionality and partial search for Elasticsearch engine, and solves issues with hyphens in search queries.
 The patch is available when the [Magento Quality Patch (MQP) tool](https://support.magento.com/hc/en-us/articles/360047139492) v.1.0.6 is installed.